-Applications for a CWPP Update must be submitted in consultation with the Fuel Management Specialist or Liaison and must include a rationale for updating an existing CWPP, along with a map of the proposed CWPP Update area, indicating specifically where development, environmental or other factors have changed.
+Applications for CWPP Updates must be submitted in consultation with the Fuel Management Specialist or Liaison and must include a rationale for updating an existing CWPP, along with a map of the proposed CWPP Update area indicating specifically where development, environmental or other factors have changed.

-Please note: Applicants that received funding through the 2004-2010, 2011 and/or 2012 SWPI are required to submit any outstanding reporting prior to 2015 applications being considered.
+Please note: Applicants that received funding through SWPI from 2004-2013 are required to submit any outstanding reporting prior to 2016 applications being considered.